romainl/vim-qf/README.md

 - (optional) open the location/quickfix window automatically after `:make`, `:grep`, `:lvimgrep` and friends if there are valid locations/errors

-- (optional) automatically set the height of location/quickfix windows to the number of list items if less than Vim's default height (10) or the user's prefered height
+- (optional) automatically set the height of location/quickfix windows to the number of list items if less than Vim's default height (10) or the user's preferred height

 ### Local features (available only in location/quickfix windows)